-Roni Braithwaite-Wood and her son stepped into the crosswalk at Curry Ford and Conway Roads with a clear walking indicator on the pedestrian signal.
+Today marks three years since the day Roni Braithwaite-Wood’s life was turned upside down.
+She and her son JT stepped into the crosswalk at Curry Ford and Conway Roads with a clear walking indicator on the pedestrian signal.
 She looked left and waved at a driver as they started to walk their bikes across the road.
 She believed he saw them.
 The driver, however, saw a break in traffic and accelerated for the right-hand turn – directly into Roni.

 She describes the memory of her nose sliding down the front of the truck’s bumper and her legs and bike wrecked together.
-Her 13-year-old son called 911.
-In a moment, Roni’s life as an independent wife and mother of five was turned upside down.
+Her then 13-year-old son called 911.
+In a moment, Roni’s life as an independent wife and mother of five was upended.

 Surgery the next day resulted in a plate and ten screws in her leg.
 She spent a week in the hospital followed by three months in a wheelchair.
 It took a year before she was able to walk well.
 It took 16 months before she found the courage to ride a bicycle again.

-“I was the lucky one,” she said in her speech at the Seminole County launch of Best Foot Forward.
+“I was the lucky one,” Roni tells groups when she speaks on behalf of BFF.
 “The same month I was struck, at least six other people just trying to cross the street did not survive.
 One was an 8-year-old boy on his way home from Conway Elementary School, struck just two blocks from where I was hit.”